SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 | USER            | 11   | ERROR function was called.     |
 | INTERNAL        | 12   | Returned to operating system.  |

+#### ERROR\_OUT\_OF\_HEAP

+Returns to the current REPL and does a garbage collection before calling an ONERROR handler or debugger.

+Compile-time option ONETIME\_HEAP\_MARGIN specified the number of heap bytes that are kept for calling an ONERROR handler.

 # Built-in functions

 ## General